MF Doom, rapper known for signature mask, dies at 49

 "Thank you for teaching me how to forgive beings and give another chance, not to be so quick to judge and write off," she wrote.
 "My world will never be the same without you."

-Dumile was born in London and raised in New York.
+Dumile was born in London and raised on Long Island, according to reports.
 He began his rap career in the late 1980s under the name Zev Love X as part of the group KMD, which included his younger brother DJ Subroc.

 The group released two albums "Mr. Hood" in 1991 and "Black Bastards" two years later.
 Subroc died shortly before the release of the second album.